sanity-io/next-sanity/README.md

 }

 export async function HomeLayout({children}) {
-  // revalidate if there's changes to either the home document, or to a page document (since they're referenced to in navItems) const home = await sanityFetch<HomePageProps>({
+  // revalidate if there are changes to either the home document or to a page document (since they're referenced to in navItems) const home = await sanityFetch<HomePageProps>({
     query: `*[_id == "home"][0]{...,navItems[]->}`,
     tags: ['home', 'page']